 There are a few detail differences, such as that crossings for cyclists have an unnecessary wiggle.
 However, more importantly from the point of view of cyclists is that in most cases, people riding bikes in the Netherlands can expect to be kept well away from Turbo Roundabouts.
 They are not normally crossed as frequently by cyclists as might be the expectation of people who see this image.

-But there's no need just to write about this in an abstract sense, let's have some examples of how real turbo-roundabouts look in the Netherlands and how cyclists interact with them...
+But there's no need for me to write about this only in an abstract sense, let's have some examples of how real turbo-roundabouts look in the Netherlands and how cyclists interact with them...

 Real Dutch Turbo-Roundabouts